-The East Bay Regional Park District is a leader in the Healthy Parks, Healthy People (HPHP) United States initiative, working to reintegrate human, environmental and ecological health into the mission of public parks.
+The East Bay Regional Park District is a leader in the HPHP United States initiative, working to reintegrate human, environmental and ecological health into the mission of public parks.
 As the largest regional park district in the nation, the District has worked closely with the U.S. National Parks Service, national and regional park industry member agencies and other global organizers to promote the use of parks as a pathway to health.
 Through the HPHP program, the District is working on many fronts to support public health.

-Join the 2013 Trails Challenge!
+Join the annual Trails Challenge!
 The self-guided, self-paced hiking program is free to residents of Alameda and Contra Costa County.
-Register online and download your guide to hikes in 20 East Bay Regional Parks.
-Visit the Regional Parks Foundation web site to register today!
+Now it's easier than ever to participate!
+No registration required; simply to out Trails Challenge page to get started.

 Regional Parks naturalists and recreation staff lead a number of programs such as bike rides, fun birdwatching, and healthful hikes of varying lengths and levels of difficulty for people of all ages.
 Participation will help you stay healthy, and you will see more of your Regional Parks with a naturalist as your guide!
-Find Activities!
+Activities Calendar!

 Commit to get fit and discover the wonders of the Regional Parks including hikes, children’s programs, nature stories, volunteer opportunities and much more.
 Sign up for our monthly online newsletter today.